KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - We then went on to write some of our own tests in Jest using the Arrange, Act and Assert method for testing.
 - It was actually very satisfying to see all those green ticks after testing a function we wrote/writing a test.
 Haha.

+### DAY 32 ###

+- Today we took a deep- dive into TDD and the Red/Green/Refactor cycle.
+We also had more practice with Jest and played around with some new concepts.
+- In the afternoon we had a guest lecture from the team at cypress who gave us a demonstration of their testing software.
+It seemed very intuitive and well designed.
+Looking forward to playing around with it soon.
+- We also had time to solve a few katas on Codewars today and I feel like my coding skills have levelled up a bit.
+Those little baby steps I've been taking every day are starting to add up :)